Talya Miron-Shatz is an author, consultant, speaker, and researcher, specializing in medical decision-making.

-For almost two decades researcher, writer, speaker, entrepreneur, and consultant Talya Miron-Shatz has been dedicated to the issue of medical decision making.
+For two decades author, consultant, researcher, writer, speaker, and entrepreneur Dr. Talya Miron-Shatz has been dedicated to the issue of health and medical decision making.
 The questions she asks, and the answers she gives, are increasingly larger, and relate to the intersection of psychology and medicine.
 How do patients make choices?
 What do they need to understand their care and options?
 How can they be brought to enjoy the benefits of digital health?
 How can the human touch make a difference in times when medical challenges are inevitable?

 She contends that while patients experience their challenges as very personal, these are rooted in institutional practices, and need to be considered as what constitutes good care.
 Often, it is beyond the doctors’ control, and they too can benefit from an overhaul of the patient role.

 In 2005 she completed her PhD.
 And went with her family to Princeton University, for a post-doctorate position with Nobel Laureate Daniel Kahneman, until 2009.
 Together, they studied happiness.
-From 2008 to 2011 she taught consumer behavior at the Wharton Business School, University of Pennsylvania, and loved every minute.
+From 2008 to 2011 she taught consumer behavior to undergraduates and MBA students at the Wharton Business School, University of Pennsylvania, and loved every minute.

-In 2009 she joined the business school at the Ono Academic College, where she is now an associate professor.
+In 2009 she joined the business school at the Ono Academic College, where she is now a full professor.
 She also became a writer for Psychology Today, where her blog, Baffled by Numbers which was read by over 130,00 people.

-Since then she has written more than 50 academic papers: some on happiness, but mostly on medical decision making.
-Her interests are diverse, covering multiple angles of the patient experience.
+Since then she has written more than 60 academic papers: some on happiness, but mostly on medical decision making, covering multiple angles of the patient experience, physician decision making, and digital health.

 2010 marked the beginning of her now considerable industry involvement, with a white paper she wrote for Global Health, Johnson and Johnson, on The Potential of a Health Scorecard for Promoting Health Literacy.
 Since then she worked with PR agencies health advertisers (Edelman PR, DraftFCB, InTouchSolutions) on projects around adherence to medication, prescriber behavior, mechanisms of behavioral economics, and more.